jevil25/Face-Recognition/README.md

 ## Face detection + Emotion Recognition
 # Guided by Dr.Anisha P Rodrigues
-*Teacher of our choice weren't there and Ganesh Pai doesn't like ML😥*
+*Teachers of our choice weren't available and Ganesh Pai doesn't like ML😥*

 Some things about the model
 ---